Luijika711/image_to_ascii/README.md

 image -> ascii and ascii -> grayscale image
 Written in C++ using https://github.com/kbuffardi/Bitmap

+If converting from image to ascii, you can also scale down the images

 requirements : unix system with imagemagick installed

 to run: